PA Odyssey Jumpstart Grants

 Your first year of Odyssey of the Mind is on us!

-- Returning memberships that have not had a team in the past five years
+• Existing memberships that have not had a team compete in four years

 About PA Odyssey of the Mind flyer (.pdf)

-Share with administrators, parent organizations, school boards, and teachers!
+Share these flyers with administrators, parent organizations, school boards, and teachers!

-1. Sign up for an Odyssey of the Mind membership.
+1. Sign up for an Odyssey of the Mind membership with Creative Competitions, Inc (CCI).
 Once you’ve registered at the international level, you’ll be sent a membership packet which includes detailed copies of this year’s problems and the Program Guide, with all of the rules.
 Each membership is allowed one team per problem per division.